shred/acme4j/src/doc/docs/usage/account.md

 ## Login

-After creating an account, you need to login into it.
+After creating an account, you need to log in into it.
 You get a `Login` object by providing your account information to the session:

 ```java
 KeyPair accountKeyPair = ... // account's key pair